Darna (2022 TV series)

 Mars Ravelo's Darna is a Philippine superhero television series that aired on Kapamilya Channel.
 The series is based from Mars Ravelo's fictional Philippine superheroine of the same name.
 Directed by Chito S. Roño, Avel E. Sunpongco, Benedict Mique and Darnel Joy R. Villaflor, it stars Jane de Leon in the title role.
 It premiered on August 15, 2022, on the network's Primetime Bida line up.
 The series concluded on February 10, 2023, with a total of two seasons and 130 episodes.

 Plot

-The story of a maiden named Narda who is destined to become the new protector of the magical stone from Planet Marte.
-When her mother dies, the first guardian of the stone, when they were invaded by beings from another galaxy, she must embrace her fate.
-To become the savior of the oppressed and a warrior of goodness.
+The story revolves around a maiden named Narda who is destined to become the new protector of a magical stone from Planet Marte.
+After her mother, the first guardian of the stone, dies while they were invaded by beings from another galaxy, she must embrace her fate to become the savior of the oppressed and a warrior of goodness.

 Cast and characters

 Jane De Leon as Darna/Narda (left), Joshua Garcia as Brian (middle) and Janella Salvador as Valentina/Regina (right).